in Wilton Manors, FL

 Does Your Pet Have Noise Aversion?

 Pet noise aversion refers to the varying levels of anxiety and fearfulness a pet may experience in response to loud noises/events, such as thunderstorms, construction work, fireworks, traffic and celebrations.
 This condition is not uncommon, but many pet owners do not seek treatment to alleviate their pets’ fears.
 Most likely, this is due to them simply not knowing that their pet’s behaviors indicate high anxiety and fearfulness.
-At Arbor Pet Hospital in Ft.
-Lauderdale, we can help to minimize pet noise aversions in a variety of ways.
+At Arbor Pet Hospital in Wilton Manors, we can help to minimize pet noise aversions in a variety of ways.

 Behaviors That Indicatte Fearfulness

 Dogs can exhibit a variety of behaviors when they become anxious.
 Some of the most common include:

 - Trembling and shaking with ears held back